Snisha Chandran

-Snisha Chandran is an Indian television actress who primarily works in Malayalam and Tamil television.
+Snisha Chandran is an Indian television actress who primarily works in Malayalam television.

 Career

 Snisha made her television debut through the show Neelakkuyil in 2018.
 She played the lead role of Kasthoori, a tribal girl.
 The show ran successfully until 2020.
+She got Prem Nazir Award for Best Serial Actress for her performance in the series.
 She reprised her role in the show's Tamil remake Neelakuyil from 2018 to 2019.

 From 2020 to 2022, Snisha played Karthika in Karthika Deepam opposite Vivek Gopan.

 In the media

 She was ranked 9th among the Kochi Times Most Desirable Women on Television 2018 by The Times of India.